‘No matter how brilliant your mind or

-The excellent information presented here is put together from the combined wisdom of Liz Faircloth and Andresa Guidelli, hosts of the Real Estate Invest(Her) Show.
+The excellent information presented here on building an investing team is put together from the combined wisdom of Liz Faircloth and Andresa Guidelli, hosts of the Real Estate Invest(Her) Show.

-It will address the following topics under the main heading of, how to build a rock star team:-
+It will address the following topics under the main heading: How to build a rock star team

 - What is the biggest mistake that investors make when forming a team?